 Scleritis - associated diseases

-- At least 50% of patients have an underlying systemic disease.
+- At least 50% of patients have an underlying autoimmune condition.

 - In 15% of cases, the scleritis is the first presentation of a collagen vascular disorder, preceding it by one to several months.

 - Scleritis is frequently associated with connective tissue diseases of which rheumatoid arthritis is by far the most common.
-Other connective tissue diseases seen are Wegener's granulomatosis, relapsing polychondritis, systemic lupus erythematosus, reactive arthritis, polyarteritis nodosa and ankylosing spondylitis.
+Other connective tissue diseases seen are GPA, relapsing polychondritis, systemic lupus erythematosus, reactive arthritis, polyarteritis nodosa and ankylosing spondylitis.

 - Other common associations include gout, Churg-Strauss syndrome and syphilis.